brannondorsey/apibuilder/README.md

 ##Getting Started
 This PHP API Builder is used to build simple JSON [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer) from MySQL databases.
-With it you (or anyone if you choose to make the API pubic) can access and update data on the web through an easy-to-setup `api.php` page.
-Using the API parameters provided in this mini lib users can query a database through that `api.php` page using http `GET` parameters and return the results as an array of `JSON` results.
-A full list of available API parameters is located [below](#api-parameter-reference).
+With it you (or anyone if you choose to make the API pubic) can access data on the web through an easy-to-setup `api.php` page.
+Using the API Parameters provided in this mini library users can query a database through that `api.php` page using `GET` parameters included in the request's URL and return the results as an array of `JSON` results.
+A full list of available API parameters is located in the [API Parameter Reference](#api-parameter-reference) section of this documentation.

 ###How it works

 Setting up the API is easy!
 To add an API to an existing MySQL table simply place this repository's `api_builder_include/` folder and `api_template.php` file in the directory where you want your api page to be located (If you want your api accessible at yourdomain.com/api.php you should put these files in your root directory).
-Next update the `api_template.php` file to reflect your database info and [API customization](#customizing-your-api).
+Next update the `api_template.php` file to reflect your database info and your desired [API customization](#customizing-your-api).
 Then save the updated file as `api.php` or whatever you want your API page to be called.

 Thats it!
-You can now access your MySQL database using the [API Builder URL Parameters](#api-parameter-reference) Below is an basic example of how the `$api` object can be setup.
-For more info and options check out the [API Builder documentation](COME BACK).
+You can now access the data from your MySQL database using the [API Builder URL Parameters](#api-parameter-reference).
+Below is an basic example of how the `$api` object can be setup.

 ###Download